 Your doctor might suggest drugs that can also be used to treat other health problems.
 For example, drugs that can be used to manage epilepsy (such as gabapentin or pregabalin) or depression (such as amitriptyline) can help with nerve pain.
-If your doctor prescribes anti-depressants or anti-epileptics for your pain, it doesn’t mean they think you are depressed or have epilepsy.
+If your doctor prescribes anti-depressants or anti-epileptics for your pain, it does not mean they think you are depressed or have epilepsy.
 Different doses of these drugs are usually needed to treat depression or epilepsy.

 A type of cream called capsaicin cream can also be used to help with nerve pain if you find it difficult to take tablets.
 A pain-numbing skin patch, such as a lidocaine patch, can also be used on painful areas.

 Antibiotics can be prescribed if your pain is caused by an infection.

 Muscle relaxants (such as diazepam) can also be used if you have muscle spasms.
 Muscle spasms can be painful or make other pain worse.